shiyanboxer/Dog-Depot/Documentation/2_Steps.md

 ```

 **Browser Router**
-- install dnspython
+- Install dnspython
-- create routes.js
+- Create routes.js

 **Home API (Home.py and Home.js)**
-- iterate over the elements in the database and display them in React Cards on the homescreen
+- Iterate over the elements in the database and display them in React Cards on the homescreen

 **Test API using React App**
-- run flask api on local server
+- Run flask api on local server
 ```
 cd FlaskAPI
 python home.py
 ```
-- run react on seperate local server.
+- Run react on seperate local server.
 If imagese load on the home page, then success!
 ```
 npm start
 ```